margau/pkg-exporter/README.md

 **The Project is in its early development phases.
 Interfaces may change without notice.
 Compatibility and Stability do vary.**

+For the changelog, use the [Releases-Section on GitHub](https://github.com/margau/pkg-exporter/releases/)

 ## Exported Metrics

 At the moment, the packages installed and upgradable are exported per repository as gauge.
 The label set depends on the packet manager type.